danielgrobinson/projecteuler/001-050/README.md

-# these are solutions to problems 001 to 010
+# These are solutions and notes for problems 001 - 050